 During his last year at Duquesne, he transitioned to Jewish Family and Children's Service and worked in workforce development but focused on refugee and immigrant populations.
 He interpreted for JFCS clients using his Peace Corps language - Russian- but for the most part he worked with Iraqi and Bhutanese refugees helping them get their first jobs in the USA.

-"The best classes I took were with Dr. McIntyre - Community Organizing and Social Movements, Dr. Lew Irwin - Public Policy Analysis, Dr. Mike Irwin - Quantitative Analysis, Dr. Hannah - Correctional Policy, Dr. Stoddard - Policy Implementation and Dr. Rubin - Values, Ethics and Policy.
-I routinely use the knowledge I gained in these classes in my professional career. "
+"The best classes I took were with Dr. McIntyre - Community Organizing and Social Movements, Dr. Lew Irwin - Public Policy Analysis, Dr. Mike Irwin - Quantitative Analysis, Dr. Hanna - Correctional Policy, Dr. Stoddard - Policy Implementation and Dr. Rubin - Values, Ethics and Policy.
+I routinely use the knowledge I gained in these classes in my professional career."

-Since leaving Duquesne University first accepted a full-time position with the Jewish Family and Children's Service-where he completed his final internship.
-Since then he has used his contacts and connections that he forged while attending Duquesne to gain a position with the American Federation of State, County and Municipal Employees (AFSCME) as an assistant strategic analyst in the organizing department.
+Since leaving Duquesne University, Andy first accepted a full-time position with the Jewish Family and Children's Service-where he completed his final internship.
+Since then he has used his contacts and connections forged while attending Duquesne to obtain a position with the American Federation of State, County and Municipal Employees (AFSCME) as an assistant strategic analyst in the organizing department.